fershad/fershad.com/src/writing/why-web-perf-tools-should-be-reporting-website-carbon-emissions.md

   Calendar.
 ---

+{% callout "Original" %}
-_This post was originally published as part of the [2023 Web Performance Calendar](https://calendar.perfplanet.com/2023/why-web-perf-tools-should-be-reporting-website-carbon-emissions/)._
+This post was originally published as part of the [2023 Web Performance Calendar](https://calendar.perfplanet.com/2023/why-web-perf-tools-should-be-reporting-website-carbon-emissions/).
+{% endcallout %}

 Recently, a post from the web performance monitoring tool DebugBear about [why they won’t report website carbon emissions](https://www.debugbear.com/blog/website-carbon-emissions) in their platform caught my attention.
 It’s a very good post, pulling together information from a lot of sources, and presenting the reasoning behind their decision.
 As I read it, I found myself nodding along to parts and furrowing my brow to others in equal measure.